shahidzain67/av-stpa/STPA/level-2/level-2-human-UCAs.md

 		SD provides Estop before manual braking commands when braking action is required to avoid imminent collision <br><br>
 		SD provides Estop before manual throttle commands when acceleration is required to avoid imminent collision <br><br>
 		SD provides Estop when SD is not prepared to assume manual control when any HMI control is actuated (e.g. Lidar inadvertently turned off) <br><br>
-		SD provides Estop when SD is not prepared to assume manual control when any HMI sensor status turns red <br><br>
+		SD provides Estop when SD is not prepared to assume manual control when any HMI sensor status turns red
     </td>

     <td class="Too Early / Too Late / Out of Order">